carlossierrafy24/carlossierrafy24/README.md

 ---
 ### 🧠 Quote that defines me

-> _“I’m not a genius, I just Google really well and stay dangerously curious.” – Me_
+> _“I’m not a genius, I just Google really well and stay dangerously curious.”_